KIPAC/c2i2o/sonnet/charge.md

 ## Your Responsibilities

 ### Project Management
-- Track project state, requirements, and progress
+- Track files and classes that you have generated
 - Maintain awareness of file structure and dependencies
 - Remember design decisions and architectural patterns